-Collaborates with the Grade Level Learning Center Coordinator, counselor/psychologist and families around psycho-educational evaluations as part of SSC.
+Collaborates with learning specialists, counselor/psychologist and families around psycho-educational evaluations as part of the Student Support Committee (SSC)

-In conjunction with the Learning Center Department, the Dean facilitates students’ transitions between grades by collaborating with the Assistant Principal for Academic Life, Learning Center Coordinator, advisor and the family to prepare and support students to enter the next grade.
+In conjunction with the Learning Center Department, the Dean facilitates students’ transitions between grades by collaborating with the Assistant Principal for Academic Life, learning specialists, advisors and the families to prepare and support students to enter the next grade.

 Helps to monitors the hallways and common spaces during passing periods

 Develops and facilitates a grade level Advisory Council to support student generated initiatives

 In working with the other grade-level teachers and advisors, the MS Dean:

 Supports advisors in their work with individual teachers and each other.